Stationary entrance Markov chains, inducing, and level-crossings of random walks: Introduction

 This paper presents a new approach which allows us to {\it find} invariant measures and obtain their uniqueness and ergodicity in much more general context than level-crossings of one-dimensional random walks.

 In order to proceed to this general setting, note that the chain of overshoots has periodic structure since its values at consecutive steps have different signs.
-Therefore, it suffices to consider the non-negative Markov chain $O=(O_n)_{n\ge 0}$ of {\it overshoots at up-crossings} defined by $O_n:= \mathcal{O}_{2n - \I(S_0<0)}$ for $n \ge 1$ starting at $O_0:=S_0$, and the analogous negative chain $O^\downarrow$ of {\it overshoots at down-crossings}.
-Similarly, define the negative chain $U=(U_n)_{n \ge 0}$ of {\it undershoots at up-crossings} given by $U_n:= \mathcal{U}_{2n - \I(S_0<0)}$ for $n \ge 1$ and $ U_0:=S_0$.
-This chain played an important role in~\cite{MijatovicVysotsky}.
+Therefore, it suffices to consider the non-negative Markov chain $O=(O_n)_{n\ge 0}$ of {\it overshoots at up-crossings} defined by $O_n:= \mathcal{O}_{2n - \I(S_0<0)}$ for $n \ge 1$ and starting at $O_0:=S_0$, and the analogous negative chain $O^\downarrow$ of {\it overshoots at down-crossings}.
+Similarly, define the negative-valued chain $U=(U_n)_{n \ge 0}$ of {\it undershoots at up-crossings} given by $U_n:= \mathcal{U}_{2n - \I(S_0<0)}$ for $n \ge 1$ and $ U_0:=S_0$.
+This chain played an important role in the proof of equality \eqref{eq: pi} in~\cite{MijatovicVysotsky}.

-Observe that the Markov chain of overshoots $O$ at up-crossings above the zero level is obtained by sampling the random walk $S$ at the moments it enters the set $[0, \infty)$ from $(-\infty, 0)$.
+Observe that the Markov chain of overshoots $O$ at up-crossings above the zero level is obtained by sampling the one-dimensional random walk $S$ at the moments it enters the set $[0, \infty)$ from $(-\infty, 0)$.
 Similarly, for any Markov chain $Y$ we can consider the {\it entrance Markov chain}, denoted by $Y^{\to A}$, constructed by sampling $Y$ at the moments of entry into an arbitrary fixed set $A$ from its complement $A^c$.
-We also consider the {\it exit Markov chain}, denoted by $Y^{A^c \to}$, obtained by sampling $Y$ at the exit times from $A^c$ to $A$.
-In this notation, we have $O=S^{\to [0, \infty)}$ and $U=S^{(-\infty,0) \to}$ in dimension $d=1$.
+We also consider the {\it exit Markov chain}, denoted by $Y^{A^c \to}$, obtained by sampling $Y$ at the exit times from $A^c$ to $A$; the Markov property of this sequence is not obvious and we refer to Lemma~\ref{lem: Markov} for its proof.
+In this notation, we have $O=S^{\to [0, \infty)}$ and $U=S^{(-\infty,0) \to}$.
 Note that alternating the values of the entrance and exit chains gives the {\it Markov chain of overshoots over the boundary} $\partial A$ analogous to $\mathcal O$ but we will not give it any consideration.

-We will show (Theorem~\ref{thm: inducing MC}) that for any Borel set $A$ and any Markov chain $Y$ taking values in a Polish space with a known $\sigma$-finite invariant measure $\mu$ and satisfying certain mild assumptions, the entrance chain $Y^{\to A}$ and the exit chain $Y^{A^c \to}$ have respective Borel invariant measures
+We will show (Theorems~\ref{thm: duality} and \ref{thm: inducing MC}) that for any Borel set $A$ in a Polish space $\XX$ and any time-homogeneous Markov chain $Y$ that takes values in $\XX$ and has an invariant $\sigma$-finite measure~$\mu$, the entrance chain $Y^{\to A}$ and the exit chain $Y^{A^c \to}$ have respective invariant measures